WIN Free golf lessons with Butch Harmon!

 Players who want to keep their ball in bounds are better off leaving the driver in the bag on many holes if they have a tendency to spray drives.
 The sight of housing on either side can often lead to a tight swing, so don't feel the need to hit the big stick 14 times here.

-Discovering the best Charleston-area golf courses requires a pretty hefty drive from the city center, but Coosaw Creek is only about 25 minutes away and offers a worthy course for business travelers or anyone in need of a quick round.
+Discovering the best Charleston-area golf courses requires a pretty hefty drive from the city center, but Coosaw Creek C.C. is only about 25 minutes away and offers a worthy course for business travelers or anyone in need of a quick round.

 The semi-private club seems to be laid out more for members than for first-time guests.
 The facilities seem a little hard to find on first glance, and a few of the holes could use a sign directing where the next tee is or where to stay off the fairways.
 Some members even gave our group a stern talking to after seeing us on the fairway of the fourth hole, which is supposedly cart-path only, though no signs indicate so.
-A starter on the first tee offers advice on these issues; just be sure to remember them - or maybe take a few notes.
+A starter on the first tee offers advice on these issues; just be sure to remember them -- or maybe take a few notes.

-Coosaw is also just minutes from Charleston International Airport, and there's a chance you'll see some large military planes flying overhead on a few occasions during your round.
+Coosaw Creek is also just minutes from Charleston International Airport, and there's a chance you'll see some large military planes flying overhead on a few occasions during your round.

 Where to stay in Charleston

 Be sure to stay in downtown Charleston, about 20 minutes from North Charleston, so you can be in the heart of all the action.
 This historic and vibrant city is regarded as one of America's friendliest, and there's no shortage of shops, world-class seafood restaurants and hopping bars at night.
 The Renaissance Hotel is within walking distance of it all on Wentworth Street.
 It's the newest upscale hotel in the historic district but captures the charm of Old Charleston.
 Rooms feature spacious bathrooms with exceptional showers, and there is a hearty breakfast served each morning.
-A workout facility and pool is onsite and valet parking is available to all guests.
+A workout facility and pool is on site and valet parking is available to all guests.

 If you're looking to stay near the airport, the North Charleston Inn provides easy access to the major freeways and is just around the corner from the airport.
 It also features a hot breakfast and a pretty courtyard with plenty of plant life and an outdoor pool.